enenis/Dot-maker/README.md

 # Dot-maker
-fills in between the words in your sentence with 3 dots
+Hello 👋, The program fills in between the words in your sentence with 3 dots...

 For example:
 input: This is python